pokt-network/poktroll/docusaurus/docs/quickstart.md

 will likely throw an error.
 :::

-However, the appgate server above is not configured to sign relays on behalf of Shannon.
+However, the appgate server above is not configured to sign relays on behalf of `SHANNON_ADDRESS`.

 To do so, you'll need to create a similar configuration like so: